 In all cases, energy footprint management and performance optimization are of fundamental importance to limit the emissions of pollutants and to exploit renewable energy sources that impose stricter constraints.

-Despite the clear benefits of GPU-based clusters in terms of performance, these systems are characterized by high costs and a significant energy impact: for example, high-end GPU servers such as NVIDIA DGX A100 cost about $ 200,000 with energy consumption not always proportional to workload.
+Despite the clear benefits of GPU-based clusters in terms of performance, these systems are characterized by high costs and a significant energy impact: for example, high-end GPU servers such as NVIDIA DGX-2 cost about $ 400,000 with energy consumption not always proportional to workload.